kyma-project/community/sig-and-wg/sig-core/proposals/new-architecture-docs.md

 ```

 Controller sets status of the CR:
-- in case of successful creation of the CR, controller adds to the CR information about location of the fetched resources
+- in case of successful creation of the CR, controller adds to the CR information about location of the fetched resources and details if index, if such exists
 - in case of failure, error message is specified

 ### Storage/Minio